-Macy’s heads into holidays strong, boosts guidance for 2022
+Macy’s heads into holidays strongly, boosts 2022 guidance

-NEW YORK (AP) — Macy’s profits and sales slid in the third quarter as the department store faces a pullback from shoppers stung by inflation.
+NEW YORK (AP) — Macy’s profits and sales slid in the third quarter as the department store had to step up discounts amid a pullback from shoppers stung by inflation.

 Yet it topped Wall Street expectations and the New York company raised its earnings outlook, in part due to better credit card revenue.
 Shares rose nearly 7% before the opening bell Thursday.